ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Replace all custom servers

-Replaces the whole custom MCP server registry of the scope with the supplied map.
+Replaces the whole custom MCP server registry of the scope with the supplied map in one write, which makes it the operation a settings screen saves with. &#x60;map&#x60; is required: without it the registry would be emptied, so a missing or non-object value is rejected rather than treated as none.
+Every name in the map is validated as a routable path segment and every configuration is resolved before anything is written, so a map with one bad entry changes nothing. &#x60;entityId&#x60; has to name a room the caller can open - this is the operation where an unreachable one would otherwise have wiped the portal-wide registry.

 #### Parameters